zowe/docs-site/docs/user-guide/mvd-logutility.md

     //"_unp.dsauth": 2
   },
 ```
-For more information about the server configuration file, see [Configuring the zLUX Proxy Server and ZSS](mvd-zluxconfiguration.html#configuring-the-zlux-proxy-server-and-zss).
+For more information about the server configuration file, see [Configuring the Zowe Proxy Server and ZSS](mvd-configuration.md#configuring-the-zowe-proxy-server-and-zss).